13 min read

 • HARO’s conversion rate is unpredictable.
 You never know how many of your comments will get published, and it's likely you won’t hear back from the journalist once the article goes live.

-Guest Posting
+Guest posting

 write for g2

-PR Outreach
+PR outreach

-PR backlinks come from mentions in media outlets.
 This involves reaching out to editors and pitching your link-worthy content.

 PR link building can include link insertions, press releases, and thought leadership articles.
-Unlike guest posts or link swaps, PR backlinks often come with a narrative that enhances your brand’s visibility.

 example of forbes